tschuehly/htmx-supabase-spring-boot-starter/README.md

 You need to set the Site URL and the Redirect URL in your supabase dashboard as well.
 You can find them at Authentication -> URL Configuration.
-If you didn't mess with the ``server.port`` property you should set it to: `http://localhost:8080`
+If you didn't mess with the ``server.port`` property you should set it to `http://localhost:8080`

-Now you can get started with integrating the Authentication.
+Now you can get started with integrating Authentication.
 The Supabase Postgres Database is automatically configured for you.

 ## Configuring Public Authorization